Golfers: Don’t forget your sun protection!

 Many questions arise in today’s market.
 It can be overwhelming.
 Some sunscreens do a much better job than others.
 In fact, some may do more harm than good.
 Where to begin?
 Here are some guidelines to follow when purchasing a suncreen.

 The increase in toxins found in the products is worrisome.
-There are no strict government regulations protecting us.
 Some toxins are harmful, including:

 - retinyl palmitate, which is a hormone disruptor and a vitamin A that can cause skin cancer.